helix-foundation/currency/contracts/currency/README.md

 #### enableDelegationTo
 Argument: none

-Sets the senders address as available for primary delegation in `delegationEnabled`.
+Sets the senders address as available for primary delegation in `delegationToAddressEnabled`.
 This is added because primary delegates are taking on the responsibility to vote for the people delegating to them.
-Additionally, this sets `delegatingDisabled` to true.
+Additionally, this sets `delegationFromAddressDisabled` to true.
 The way delegation is implemented, there is no chaining: you can never delegate votes delegated to you.
 This extra step is to constrain user behavior so that they do not believe they can do this.

 ##### Security Notes
  - Can only be called if `isOwnDelegate` returns true.